 For both Heat Map and Hot Spot exercises, the steps for initial set up are very similar:

-- Make sure that the survey taken by the target audience you need to complete these types of exercises and give you the insights that you need
+- Make sure that the survey taken by the target audience you need to complete these types of activities and give you the insights that you need.

 Settings for Heatmaps Exercises